How to successfully identify and develop high potential employees

 Hogan say this multidimensional approach to assessment paints a comprehensive picture of each person – his or her work habits, ideal job type, leadership potential, and probable derailers – far beyond the information available in a traditional process.

-A Twitter discussion about high potential employees highlights several key traits that business leaders feel set them apart.
+There are several key traits that business leaders feel set high potential employees apart.
 These range from resilience and being goal-oriented, to a passionate and collaborative approach.
 Enthusiastic, eager to learn and grow, were other traits business leaders felt were universal among high potential employees, along with growth orientation and a mindset of success.

 However, these comments are perceptions rather than proven evidence.
-In a study by Harvard Business Review (HBR), the experts identified three general markers of high potential: ability, social skills and drive.
+In a study by Harvard Business Review, the experts identified three general markers of high potential: ability, social skills and drive.

-Ability – the potential for performing in a leadership role at an executive level requires strategic thinking and the ability to adapt an organization for the long-term future.
-In addition to raw intellect, this involves vision and imagination, as well as an entrepreneurial mindset.
-HBR also highlights that early indicators of ability for senior leadership include creativity and a knack for systems thinking.
+- Ability: the potential for performing in a leadership role at an executive level requires strategic thinking and the ability to adapt an organization for the long-term future: this also involves vision and imagination, as well as an entrepreneurial mindset

-Social skills – employees likely to be high potential employees must first be able to manage themselves – to handle increased pressure, deal constructively with adversity, and act with dignity and integrity.
-And secondly, manage others, from establishing and maintaining cooperative working relationships, to building a broad network of contacts and alliances, as well as being influential and persuasive with a range of stakeholders.
+- Social skills: employees likely to be high potential employees must first be able to manage themselves – to handle increased pressure, deal constructively with adversity, and act with dignity and integrity – but also manage others

-Drive – the will and motivation to work hard, achieve, and do whatever it takes to get the job done.
-HBR says drive can be assessed by standardized tests that measure conscientiousness, achievement motivation, and ambition but can also be identified behaviourally – how hard an individual works, willingness to take on extra duties and assignments, eagerness for more responsibility, and even readiness to sacrifice.
+- Drive: this can be assessed by standardized tests that measure conscientiousness, achievement motivation, and ambition but can also be identified behaviourally – how hard an individual works, willingness to take on extra duties and assignments, and eagerness for more responsibility

 Although many organizations do invest in the identification of high potentials, there is then less attention paid to the development of high potential individuals.
 According to Hogan, some surveys show as many as 95% of organizations fail to follow-through on high potential development plans.